 She?
 Laughter rolled throughout our little corner, as everyone realized I how much of a dweeb I really was.
 At that moment, something snapped in me, something deep down that said no one would ever catch me in musical ignorance again!

 For the remainder of grade school, through high school and into college, I spent nights and weekends learning about music, about the famous bands, about the obscure bands, about the up and coming bands, of the bands that everyone knew of and the bands no-one knew of.
-I became an LP junkie, spending any money I could find on the new album by some artist I had heard on Magic FM 94.
-I eventually became the go-to guy for music at the weekend parties, providing cases of music cassettes to play.
+I became an LP junkie, spending any money I could find on the new by some artist I had heard on Magic FM 94.
+I eventually became the goto guy for music at the weekend parties, providing s of cassettes to play.
+Cassettes?
+Only cassettes were provided, for every album I bought, I recorded it once, and never pulled it out of the album cover again.
+I was (and am) a bit anal about some things!

 Peer pressure, or peer acceptance is a powerful motivator.